Introduction

 Implementing the Base Layer: Installation Tips and Best Practices

-To establish a successful foundational layer, it is essential to know what to put under artificial grass for dogs by following these best practices.
+To establish a successful foundational layer, it is essential to know the steps by following these guidelines.
 Start by excavating the area to a depth of 3 to 4 inches, ensuring the removal of all existing grass, weeds, and debris.
-This initial step is vital for preventing future weed growth and creating a stable foundation.
+This initial step is vital for preventing future weed growth and creating a stable base.

 Maintain the Base Layer: Ensuring Longevity and Performance